-175 Particularly vulnerable pedestrians.
-These include
+182. Particularly vulnerable pedestrians.
+These include;

-- children and older pedestrians who may not be able to judge your speed and could step into the road in front of you.
-At 60 km/h your vehicle will probably kill any pedestrians it hits.
+children and older pedestrians who may not be able to judge your speed and could step into the road in front of you.
+At 60 km/h your vehicle will probably kill any

+- pedestrians it hits.
 At 30 km/h there is only a 1 in 20 chance of the pedestrian being killed.
-So kill your speed - older pedestrians who may need more time to cross the road.
+So kill your speed. - older pedestrians who may need more time to cross the road.
 Be patient and allow them to cross in their own time.
 Do not hurry them by revving your engine or edging forward - people with disabilities.
 People with hearing impairments may not be aware of your vehicle approaching.
 Those with walking difficulties require more time - blind or partially sighted people, who may be carrying a white cane using a guide dog.
 They may not be able to see you approaching - deafblind people who may be carrying a white cane with a red band or using a dog with a red and white harness.
-They may not see or hear instructions or signals.
+They may not see or hear instructions or signals. - 183.
+Near schools.

-176 Near schools.
 Drive slowly and be particularly aware of young cyclists and pedestrians.
-Drive very slowly until you are clear of the area.

-177 Drive carefully and slowly when passing a stationary bus as children may be getting on or off.

-178 You MUST stop when a school crossing patrol shows a 'Stop for children' sign.
+Drive very slowly until you are clear of the area. - 184.
+Drive carefully and slowly when passing a stationary bus as children may be getting on or off. - 185.
+You MUST stop when a school crossing patrol shows a 'Stop for children' sign.

-Motorcyclists and cyclists
+Motorcyclists and Cyclists

-179 It is often difficult to see motorcyclists and cyclists, especially when they are coming up from behind, coming out of junctions, at roundabouts, overtaking you or filtering through traffic.
+188. It is often difficult to see motorcyclists and cyclists, especially when they are waiting alongside you, coming up from behind, coming out of or moving off from junctions, at roundabouts, overtaking you or filtering through traffic.
 Always look out for them before you emerge from a junction; they could be approaching faster than you think.
-When turning right across a line of slow-moving or stationary traffic, look out for cyclists or motorcyclists on the inside of the traffic you are crossing.
-Be especially careful when turning, and when changing direction or lane.
-Be sure to check mirrors and blind spots carefully.